 IELTS Listening Test

 The IELTS Listening Test is the first part of the exam.
-It lasts approximately 30 minutes and consists of 4 sections, with approximately 10 questions in each.
+It lasts approximately 30 minutes and the test format consists of 4 sections and a total of 40 questions.

 |Section||Type of listening texts||Example|

 |2||A monologue set in an everyday social context.||listen|

 |3||A conversation between up to 4 speakers set in an educational or training context.||listen|